iterative/katacoda-scenarios/tutorials/pipelines/step4.md

 # Reproduce

-Reproducing a stage means rerunning its command and regenerating its outputs, but only if the dependencies have changed.
+As we have seen, reproducing a stage means rerunning its command and regenerating its outputs, but only if the dependencies have changed and if the stage is not locked.
 If these dependencies are outputs from some previous stages, then those stages are reproduced first, to see whether there are any changes on the results (outputs).
 This is done recursively for all the previous stages.

-1. Reproduce the last stage of the pipeline:
+1. Let's reproduce the last stage of the pipeline:

    `ls *.dvc`{{execute}}